 - How to implement a simple embedded button that your visitors can use to start an engagement;

-- How to specifiy the look and feel of the embedded button.
+- How to specify the look and feel of the embedded button.

 There are many different types of engagement—see Types of Engagement for help with selecting the best one.
-In this article we simple use an Embedded Button These are buttons that you can include in your page, that are intended to remain in-situ, but Sticky Button are also available.
+In this article, we simply use an Embedded Button.
+These are buttons that you can include in your page, that are intended to remain in-situ, but Sticky Button is also available.
 You need access to the web-code of your site to include your designed button.

 Below is a very simple example page which includes a <div> tag used to enable the customized Live Assist for Microsoft Dynamics 365 engagement.